ArjunS07/arjuns07.github.io/content/projects/fake-news-research-paper/index.md

 url: "fn-paper"
 ---

-In 2021, I worked on a
+In 2021, I worked on a computer science research paper on the topic of fake news detection under an assistant profesor in the Polygence program.

 ## TL;DR